gitter-badger/hifi-docs/_articles/getting-started/javascript-api.md

 * stringList MyAvatar.getJointNames()
 This function will return a list of names of joints in the avatar you are wearing (obviously we are going to need to pick some sort of typical standard so that animations can be mapped to avatars)

-* MyAvatar.setJointData(string jointName, Quat rotation)
+* MyAvatar.setJointData(string jointName, quat rotation)
 Set a joint to a new position
-* Quat MyAvatar.getJointRotation(string jointName)
+* quat MyAvatar.getJointRotation(string jointName)
 Current joint position
 * MyAvatar.clearJointData("joint_R_hip")
 Return a joint to the default position